Carlos Santana Player Props: Pirates vs. Marlins

 Carlos Santana At The Plate

+- He has homered in six games this year (9.0%), homering in 2.1% of his chances at the plate.

-- Santana has picked up an RBI in 36.4% of his games this year, with more than one RBI in 10.6% of his games.
-He has also plated three or more runs in three contests.
+- In 25 games this year (37.3%), Santana has picked up an RBI, and in seven of those games (10.4%) he had more than one.
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.